Credentials

 Best practices

 - Use stored secrets over environment variables.
-The OS keychain encrypts credentials at rest and controls access, while environment variables are plaintext in your shell.
+Stored secrets are encrypted at rest in the OS keychain (or an encrypted file on Linux hosts without a keychain), while environment variables are plaintext in your shell.
+See Where secrets are stored.

 - Don't set API keys manually inside the sandbox.
 Sandbox agents are pre-configured to use proxy-managed credentials.

 the host, so the token is never exposed inside the sandbox.
-For Claude Code,
+If you haven't

 Custom templates and placeholder values